Robert-Nickel/scala-texas-holdem/README.md

 all-in
 ```

+### Bot logic
+// TODO

 ### Yet missing Features
 - [ ] if all-in and highestOverallbet > investment only return partial amount
 - [ ] if the next player has folded or is all-in, skip him faster

 ### Known Issues
-- The unicode characters ♥, ♠, ♦, ♣ are not supported well on the native Windows terminals.
+- The unicode characters ♥, ♠, ♦, ♣ are not supported well on all Windows terminals.
 The IntelliJ terminal renders them well.
 - If someone has called all-in, but still has chips behind, the betting round continues forever, because he is not considered "all-in", but everyone else has either folded or is all-in.